noracai26/SimpleParsing/README.md

 <Write what each group member did>
 Karina Sudnicina: found the project, implemented coverage tool for two functions mentioned above, created a test cases for them.

-  Nora: implemeted coverage tool for two functions mentioned above, created test cases for them.
+  Nora Cai: implemeted coverage tool for two functions mentioned above, created test cases for them.

   Sanne Aerts: Created a function-based coverage tool for two chosen functions and developed new test cases for them to enhance their coverage.

+  Che Lai:  imlemented coverage tool for two functions and enhance their coverage by creating new test cases.